Normandabald/SecMediaDigest/podcasts/WhatTheShell.md

-# What the### What the Shell?
+# What the Shell?

 ## Description:

-"What the Shell?" dives into the quirks and features of various programming languages, with a focus on shell scripting and its applications in cybersecurity.
+Dive into the quirks and features of various programming languages, with a focus on shell scripting and its applications in cybersecurity.

 **Frequency:**
 Bi-weekly